In this article

 • Office supplies and machinery

-While how much you can deduct depends heavily on your business size and sector, keep in mind that 9-in-10 businesses overpay on their taxes each year.
-If you aren’t hiring a tax professional to assist you during tax season, be sure to familiarize yourself with industry-specific deductions and the right tax software to decrease your tax bill.
+The amount you can deduct depends on your business size and industry.
+If you aren’t hiring a tax professional to assist you during tax season, familiarize yourself with industry-specific deductions and the right tax software to decrease your tax bill.

 Step 3: File the correct forms for your business structure